 For Mauger, at least, a guilty plea ended happily despite his offence being very serious.

-A section 10 dismissal or conditional release order is by no means a guaranteed “get out of jail free” card, but a guilty plea, coupled with mitigating factors may be enough to avoid a criminal conviction.
+A non conviction order is by no means a guaranteed “get out of jail free” card, but a guilty plea, coupled with mitigating factors may be enough to avoid a criminal conviction.

 Each case will be measured against the principle that the penalty should reflect the seriousness of the offence committed.